Keto Peach Cobbler

-This lip-smacking healthy Keto Peach Cobbler is the low carb dessert recipe you have been waiting for.
+This lip-smacking, easy Keto Peach Cobbler Recipe is the low carb dessert you have been waiting for.
 Its incredible flavor is irresistible, and it happens to be simple to make too.
 Filled with lots of juicy peaches and a gluten-free and grain-free cake, what’s not to love?

 I realize that typically peaches aren’t overly keto friendly, but in this case, you can enjoy them without filling up on unwanted carbs!
-As a matter of fact, because the cobbler is for 18 servings, each serving of keto peach cobbler only has 4.6 Net Carbs.
-So as long as you don’t go crazy and eat half of it at once, you can enjoy your favorite classic dessert without the guilt.
+In fact, since the cobbler serves 18 servings, each serving of this healthy keto peach cobbler contains only 4.6 Net Carbs.
+I promise they aren’t tiny pieces either.

 Ingredients

-Sweetener - I mainly use my homemade sweetener blend of xylitol, erythritol (or allulose), and stevia because it tastes like sugar and you only need half the amount of other sweeteners.
-It works well in most keto dessert recipes.
-I offer suggestions if you'd like to use a monk fruit sweetener or other sweetener in the recipe card.
+- Sweetener – I mainly use my homemade sweetener blend of xylitol, erythritol (or allulose), and stevia.
+I offer suggestions if you’d like to use a monk fruit sweetener or other sweetener in the recipe card.

-Almond Flour - I can’t tell you how much I enjoy the way the cobbler turns out using almond flour.
-There really isn’t anything else that works as well in this recipe.
+- Almond Flour – Almond flour works well in this recipe.
 I do not recommend subbing in coconut flour.

-Peaches - I like to use frozen peaches because they are always delicious.
+- Peaches – I like to use frozen peaches because they are always delicious.
 Fresh peaches are hard to find just right unless they are in season.
-But using frozen, you can make this low carb dessert any time of year.
+By using frozen, you can make this low carb dessert any time of year.

 How To Make Keto Peach Cobbler

-Step One: Grease a 9x13 inch baking dish and preheat the oven to 350 degrees.
+Step One: Grease a 9×13 inch baking dish and preheat the oven to 350 degrees.

-Step Two: Combine the butter, cream cheese, and sweetener together using an electric mixer.
+Step Two: Combine the butter, cream cheese, and sweetener using an electric mixer.

 Then add in the eggs, vanilla and combine.
 After it’s mixed, add in the almond flour and baking powder until they are incorporated.